123samueld/WFC_Terrain_Generator/README.md

 ## 📉 Result

-While the ECS pattern was a valuable learning experiment, it proved fundamentally incompatible with the strict grid-local, atomic movement rules required for a true sand simulation.
+While the DOD pattern was a valuable learning experiment, the design was fundamentally flawed in it's attempt to use ECS with the strict grid-local, atomic movement rules required for a true sand simulation.

 The project is being wrapped up as a failed-but-educational prototype.

 ## 🧠 Lessons Learned

-- ECS works best when entities are **loosely coupled and spatially independent**.
-- For grid-bound phenomena (e.g., sand, fire, Game of Life), a **cell-centric** model is a better fit.
-- Simulation correctness often outweighs architectural elegance.
+- A cellular automita simulation (like a sand sim) must operate on a grid based system
+- ECS is a potential solution but must **adhere to spatial grid coordinates**.
+- Chunks are a basic but helpful spatial accelerator and greatly increased performance.

 ## 🔮 Future Directions

 Should this be revisited:
-- Consider a pure 2D array (`grid[y][x]`) where each cell holds a particle type.
-- ECS can still be used *per cell*, or in hybrid systems (e.g., fluid particles + grid heat maps).
 - Use a strict bottom-up, left-right update pass to enforce natural physics.
+- Consider ECS as a way of handling a 2d grid with DOD friendly principles.
+- Use spatial acceleration again, this feature worked well.

 ---